 Hi there.
-If you are reading this, then it means you are interested in creating a blog and sharing all your marvellous ideas with millions of other people around the world.
+If you are reading this, then it means you are interested in creating a blog and sharing all your marvelous ideas with millions of other people around the world.

 You will have a big trendy flashy website with lots of traffic, praise from other bloggers, coverage in blogging magazines, etc….
 But hey wait!
 Hold your horses!